alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 If the `urn:x-matrox:cap:transport:hkep` capability allows both `true` and `false` values, then the Sender's associated SDP transport file MUST have an `hkep` attribute when the stream is HDCP-protected and MUST NOT have an `hkep` attribute when the stream is not HDCP-protected.

-### HDCP Content Protection
+### HDCP Content Protection Notifications
+The base notification method is not strictly required but is highly recommended.
+However, if a device implements notifications through BCP-008-01 or BCP-008-02, it is mandatory to also implement the base notification method.

+#### Base notification method
+A Sender implementing [IS-11][] and supporting HDCP encryption and the HKEP protocol SHOULD notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the IS-11 status objects.
+A message SHOULD be registered in the `debug` attribute of the IS-11 Sender's `status` object when the `state` of the Sender becomes `no_essence` or in the `debug` attribute of the IS-11 Input's `status` object when the `state` of the Input becomes `no_signal`.

-A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the `streamStatus` and `streamStatusMessage` properties of the Receiver's associated `NcReceiverMonitor`.
+A Receiver implementing [IS-11][] and supporting HDCP encryption and the HKEP protocol SHOULD notify that HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the IS-11 status objects.
+A message SHOULD be registered in the `debug` attribute of the IS-11 Receiver's `status` object when the `state` of the Receiver becomes `unknown` or in the `debug` attribute of the IS-11 Output's `status` object when the `state` of the Output becomes `no_signal` or `default_signal`.

+#### Additional notification method
-A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the `essenceStatus` and `essenceStatusMessage` properties of the Sender's associated `NcSenderMonitor`.
+A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the essenceStatus and essenceStatusMessage properties of the Sender's associated NcSenderMonitor.
+Senders implementing [IS-11][] providing notifications through [BCP-008-02][] MUST also implement the [base notification method](#base-notification-method).

+A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the streamStatus and streamStatusMessage properties of the Receiver's associated NcReceiverMonitor.
+Receivers implementing [IS-11][] providing notifications through [BCP-008-01][] MUST also implement the [base notification method](#base-notification-method).

 ### RTP Payload Header